Mai Mala Buni: Politics

-Mala Buni started his political journey in 1992 when he contested and won a councilor sit under the platform of National Republican Convention (NRC) party, to represent Buni ward in the Gujba Local government council.
+Mala Buni started his political journey in 1992 when he contested and won a Councilor seat under the platform of National Republican Convention (NRC) party, to represent Buni ward in the Gujba Local Government Area Council.
 He was subsequently elected as the speaker of the council.

-He became a senior legislative assistant in Nigeria's National assembly in 2000, and in 2004, he was appointed Member, University of Uyo governing council.
+He became a senior legislative assistant in Nigeria's National assembly in 2000, and in 2004, he was appointed member of the University of Uyo governing council.

 In 2006, he was unanimously elected Chairman of the Advanced Congress of Democrats in Yobe state and when in 2007, members of the Action Congress party in the state entered into alliance with the Advanced Congress of Democrats to form a formidable force on the platform of the Action Congress, the alliance unilaterally penciled him down unopposed for the Chairman of the Action Congress party and was subsequently elected where he served as chairman from 2007 to 2010.

 In 2011, Buni joined the then ruling All Nigeria Peoples Party (ANPP) in Yobe state and was appointed Special Adviser on Political Affairs and Legislative Matters to Yobe state Governor Ibrahim Gaidam.
 In 2013 after the merger of the mega political parties to form the All Progressives Congress (APC), Mai Mala Buni became the pro tem state secretary of the party in Yobe state and was subsequently elected the pioneer state Chairman of the All Progressives Congress in Yobe state.

 In 2014, Mai Mala Buni became the first elected National Secretary of the All Progressives Congress.
 It was that same regime of the party that ushered in the administration of President Muhammadu Buhari in 2015.
 His commitment to serving the party, automatically earned him a second term as the national secretary in 2018.

-While serving as APC national secretary and board Chairman of the Nigeria Shippers council, he was nominated, endorsed and elected as flag bearer of APC for the 2019 Yobe State gubernatorial election.
+While serving as APC national secretary and board Chairman of the Nigeria Shippers Council, he was nominated, endorsed and elected as flag bearer of APC for the 2019 Yobe State gubernatorial election.

 During the 2019 general elections, Hon.
 Mai Mala was elected as the fourth Executive Governor of Yobe state when he scored the highest votes of 444,013 to beat his opponent Alhaji Bello Iliya of the People Democratic Party (PDP) who scored 95, 703 only.

 In June 2020, the national working committee of All Progressive Congress (APC) party was dissolved and in its place, a new interim committee was inaugurated and is chaired by Hon.
 Mai Mala Buni will also serve as chairman of the party's extraordinary convention committee.

-The committee is saddled with the responsibility of steering the activities of the party for an initial period of six months and also to prepare and conduct the party's extraordinary national convention.
+The committee is saddled with the responsibility of steering the activities of the party for an initial period of six months and also to prepare and conducingt the party's extraordinary national convention.

 During a national executive council meeting held at the state house Abuja on 8 December 2020, the tenure of the interim committee/extraordinary convention committee was extended for another six months.